 The above plugins I’ve presented to you are of fine quality, so I strongly believe you’ll find the perfect menu plugin for your site or blog.
 Just remember that when you’re trying to pick up plugins like these, you should always pay attention to the responsiveness and if it slows down your site.

 If the plugin looks amazing and is easy to use, but on the other hand makes the site slower and less user-friendly, then avoid it at all costs.
+Clogging your website with plugins is a common problem that comes from good intentions, but it backfires if the optimization of your website turns into a party of dozens of tools installed that ended up causing difficulties on your site.
+Luckily, there’s a tool called WP Reset that cleans up your mess and restores everything for a fresh start.
 Also, have a look at what other users say about it because you can gather a lot of valuable intel that way and see if the plugin has some problems or setbacks.

 Whichever plugin you choose, I can guarantee you that you’ll be satisfied because you’ll immediately see the menu change for the better, and as we’ve already established – the menu is very important!